-To avoid poaching of the Company's staff and in the interest of privacy and confidentiality, the Company is not disclosing the precise remuneration and in aggregate the total remuneration of the Directors and top key management personnel of the Group in the annual report.
-However, the Company shall disclose the remunerations in bands of S\$250,000 and provide a detailed breakdown in percentage terms of the same.
-In view of the aforementioned reasons, the Company believes that whilst it has not disclosed the precise remuneration and in aggregate total remuneration of the Directors and top Key Management Personnel of the Group, its current disclosure is consistent with the intent of Principle 8 of the Code as shareholders are still given information on the level and mix of remuneration in percentage terms and that the interests of shareholders will not be prejudiced as a result of such non-disclosure of the total remuneration in dollar terms for the Directors as well as for Key Management Personnel.
+To avoid poaching of the Company's staff and in the interest of privacy and confidentiality of remuneration matters and taking into consideration the relative size as well as the competitive business environment in which the Group operates in, the Company is not disclosing the precise remuneration and in aggregate the total remuneration of the Directors and top key management personnel of the Group in the annual report.
+The Company also took into consideration the disadvantages which would be caused to the Group's business interest would far outweigh the benefits of such disclosure as well as the sensitivity of remuneration matters and the need to maintain the confidentiality of the remuneration packages of the Directors and top key management personnel of the Group.
+However, the Company shall disclose the remunerations in bands of \$\$250,000 and provide a detailed breakdown in percentage terms of the same.
+In view of the aforementioned reasons, the Company believes that whilst it has not disclosed the precise remuneration and in aggregate total remuneration of the Directors and top key management personnel of the Group, its current disclosure is consistent with the intent of Principle 8 of the Code as shareholders are still given information on the level and mix of remuneration in percentage terms and that the interests of shareholders will not be prejudiced as a result of such non-disclosure of the total remuneration in dollar terms for the Directors as well as for key management personnel.